DataDog/hiring-engineers/answers.md

 # Quick Datadog agent Setup with Docker
-If you never used Datadog Agent and website before, just like me, this tutorial will help you quickly understand the capabilities of this poweful tool.
+If you never used Datadog Agent and website before, just like me, this tutorial will help you quickly understand the capabilities of this powerful tool.

 ## Table of contents
 1. [Basic Prerequisites Checks](#prerequisites)